kiki123-hi/CoS/README.md

 # Chain-of-Scheduling
 This repository includes the code of paper "CoS: Towards Optimal Event Scheduling via Chain-of-Scheduling".
-The code for Chain-of-Scheduling (CoS) is currently being organized and polished.
-Stay tuned for updates!
+The versions of the backbone models are Qwen2.5-7B-Instruct and Mistral-7B-Instruct-v0.3, which can be downloaded from the link: https://huggingface.co/
+Due to user privacy concerns, we have only disclosed partial data.
+The complete data can be accessed on Meetup: https://www.meetup.com/